Second day of protests across the Middle East after Gaza hospital strike

 Thousands of people have rallied in countries across the Middle East and North Africa to protest against a strike on a hospital in the Gaza Strip that killed nearly 500 people, according to Palestinian officials in the besieged enclave.

-Following calls for a “day of rage”, people in Lebanon, Jordan, Yemen, Tunisia and the occupied West Bank took to the streets on Wednesday to denounce the hit on al-Ahli Arab Hospital and express their solidarity with Palestinians in Gaza.
+Following calls for a “day of rage”, people in Lebanon, Jordan, Yemen, Egypt, Tunisia and the occupied West Bank took to the streets on Wednesday to denounce the hit on al-Ahli Arab Hospital and express their solidarity with Palestinians in Gaza.

 Hamas, the group running the besieged Gaza Strip, has blamed Israel for the strike on the hospital.
 Israel has denied responsibility, claiming that a misdirected rocket fired by Palestinian Islamic Jihad was responsible.
 The group has rejected Israel’s accusation.